codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 ### Installing the hybrid runtime
 Install the hybrid runtime either through the CLI wizard or via silent install.
->The Git provider you select when installing the first runtime for your account is the same Git provider used by all other runtimes installed in the same account.
+>When installing the first runtime for your account, the Git provider you select, and the specific server host if you have more than one instance of the same Git provider, is the same Git provider for all other runtimes installed in the same account.

 1. Do one of the following:
   * If this is your first hybrid runtime installation, in the Welcome page, select **+ Install Runtime**.